27 Inexpensive Marketing Hacks for Fast Growing Startups

 The challenge I see with many marketing teams, small or big, is knowing what marketing tactics to prioritize first.

-A helpful formula that will assist you in deciding which tactics you should use first is categorizing them based on the following criteria:
+A helpful formula that will assist you in deciding which ideas you should use first is categorizing them based on the following criteria:

 Impact.
-What impact do you expect this idea to have on your overall goal?
+What impact do you expect this marketing idea to have on your overall goal?

 Confidence.
 How confident are you that this idea will work?